ESMValGroup/ESMValTool_Tutorial/_episodes/02-installation.md

 This will create a new
 [Conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)
 called `esmvaltool`, with the ESMValTool package and all of its dependencies installed in it.

+> ## Conda common problems
+>
+> Below are some common problems that could happen while installing.
+>
+> -   installation takes long time,
+>     -   downloads and compilations can take several minutes to complete, please be patient
+>     -   you might have bad luck and the dependencies can not be resolved at the moment, please try again later or [raise an issue](https://github.com/ESMValGroup/ESMValTool/issues/new/choose)
+> -   if you have a old conda installation you could get a `UnsatisfiableError` error.
+Please install a new conda and try again
+> -   downloads fail due to company proxy, see [conda docs](https://docs.anaconda.com/anaconda/user-guide/tasks/proxy/) how to resolve
+>
+{: .callout}

 ## Test that the installation was successful